Lockdown Ki Love Story: Plot

 Dhruv hears Sonam's side of the story and challenges her to bring him evidence of this in seven days.
 If she fails, Sonam will return to Mumbai on the eighth day.
-Now Dhruv's estranged cousin, Raghav enters the story.
+Now Dhruv's estranged cousin, Raghav comes into the story.
 He hates Dhruv and plans on using Sonam, with who he is in love, to get revenge against Dhruv.
 He also has a video of Milky's mother admitting to what happened in the wedding.
 Due to a misunderstanding created by Raghav; Dhruv throws Sonam out of the house again where Raghav kidnaps her and tries to forcefully marry her.
 Dhruv rescues Sonam and finally sees the evidence.
 Dhruv confronts the conspirators and he decides to marry Sonam.
 In order to stop this, Milky tries to burn herself in the kitchen.
 She then files a case against Shashikant, Nutan and Sheetal, accusing them of burning her for dowry.
 In order to bring Shashikant and Nutan, Sonam makes a deal with Milky and Raghav that if Milky releases the Dhruv family then she will marry Raghav.

 Dhruv demands that Sonam marry him after Milky pretends that she realised her mistake and wanted to unite them.
 On the day of Sonam and Dhruv's marriage, Sonam writes a letter to Dhruv apologizing to him and Dhruv rushes to Sonam after he finds out that Raghav is forcefully marrying Sonam, from Raghav's mother, Sumitra.
 Dhruv and Raghav fight and Raghav shoots Sonam, but Dhruv saves her and is shot.
 The next morning Sonam notices that Dhruv is acting like a child and has lost his memory.
 To cheer up Dhruv, Sonam dresses up like a kid and helps Dhruv to face all the problems he was facing because of the other children.
 In the beginning, Milky loved Dhruv but now she hates him because he is equal to a child and doesn't want him in her life.
 So she kidnaps Dhruv with her mother's help but Sonam finds Dhruv.
 An attacker tries to murder Dhruv, but she saves him seeing her love for Dhruv.

 Nutan apologises to Sonam for the mistrust.
 Nutan and Sonam expel Milky from their home.
 Milky expels Sonam and Dhruv's family from their house and Milky blackmails Dhruv.
 Due to the stress; Dhruv falls unconscious and is hospitalised.
 Sheetal apologies to Sonam and helps her mislead Milky and recover their house.
 Dhruv's memory returns.
 Dhruv and Sonam decide to marry and Sonam's father approves.
 Milky schemes to break Sonam and Dhruv's marriage.
 She makes a fake report of pregnancy and murders Dhruv's servant Batasha as he hears her plans.
 Seeing this, Milky blackmails Nutan to kill Sonam otherwise she will kill the whole family.
 Sonam eludes many attacks on her.
 On the other side, Sheetal and Sonam try to find evidence about Milky faking her pregnancy.
 Soon, Sonam obtains the evidence and marries Dhruv.
 The story ends on a happy note.